Caesarsage/Caesarsage/README.md

 More facts about me 🤗👇

 - 🌱 I’m currently learning Advance Backend Practice and Data Structures
-- 👯 I’m contributing to OSS and looking to collaborate on projects, any thing Backed web development, Cloud and DevOps related, stuff that can create value for the society and also Opensource too!.
+- 👯 I’m contributing to OSS and looking to collaborate on projects related to backed web development, cloud computing, and DevOps—stuff that can create value for society—and also open source!
 - 💬 Ask me about: Web Development, DSA, Cloud tools or implementation, Automation, Infrastructure
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love cool music, anime, writing and traveling